Genesis G80: Design

+Facelift

+Hyundai revealed the facelifted G80 on December 14, 2023, for the 2024 model year.
+Updates include micro-lens array headlight technology, a new grille pattern and front bumper, and redesigned alloy wheels.
+The rear bumper now features hidden exhaust outlets with "V-shape" chrome trim, reminiscent of the battery electric G80 variant.
+The interior changes include a 27-inch OLED display, replacing the separate 12.3-inch digital instrument cluster and 14.5-inch infotainment system, powering the brand's latest CCIC software first seen in the GV60 small SUV and flagship G90 sedan.
+It also introduces a "crystal-like" shift-by-wire gear shifter, a touch-based climate control panel, revised trim, and a new steering wheel.
+The G80 Sport adds a unique "double-layered G-Matrix pattern" grille, larger air outlets, different front and rear bumpers, a D-cut steering wheel, and two carbon-look interior garnishes.
+The updated G80 will be available in ten exterior colors, including the new Brooklyn Brown, and four interior color options.

 Electrified G80

 The Electrified G80 is the battery electric version of the G80.
 It debuted at the Shanghai Auto Show on 19 April 2021.
 It has been sold in South Korea since 2021.

 It is available in a dual-motor, all-wheel drive configuration.
 It uses two electric motors (272 kW combined), one at each axle, and a 87.2 kWh battery.
 The vehicle can charge from 10% to 80% in 22 minutes, if a 350 kW charger is available.
 Just like the Ioniq 5, it has a vehicle-to-load (V2L) function, meaning that various appliances like laptops or electric bikes can be plugged into the car (instead of a wall socket) and use the car as their power source.
 The Electrified G80 can be equipped with an optional solar roof.

 The interior contains recycled materials, including leather made with natural dye (seats, console and rear seat armrests), scrap wood produced after making furniture ("forged wood" garnish) and thread spun from plastic bottles.
 The Electrified G80 offers a Disconnector Actuator System (DAS), an Active Noise Control-Road (ANC-R) system, a Preview Electronic Control Suspension (Pre-view ECS), a solar charging roof, a Vehicle to Load (V2L) system and a 400/800V multi rapid charging system.

+In the United States, the Electrified G80 went on sale in August 2022 for the 2023 model year.
+Initial sales were limited to the states of California, Connecticut, New Jersey, and New York, with four more states added the following month.
+The Electrified G80 sold very slowly in the United States; 140 examples were delivered in 2024, followed by 77 more units in the first half of 2025, and Genesis quietly discontinued the car in August 2025.

 The long wheelbase version of the Electrified G80 was used as the official VIP car for participating leaders and delegates at the 2022 G20 Summit in Bali, Indonesia with the wheelbase extended to 3227 mm and overall length to 5222 mm.